How to Create Your Own Nontoxic Cleaning Caddy

 - Cleaning caddy I really like this particular caddy as it holds a hold of items!
 It’s roomy and still easy to carry around the house.

 - Scrubbing Brushes – these are made from bamboo and are very trendy looking!
-I love the way they look and clean.
-Bamboo is a renewable resource so they’re more eco-friendly, too.
+I love the way they look and are clean.
+Bamboo is a renewable resource, so they’re more eco-friendly, too.

 - Microfiber Cloths – I chose these microfiber cloths because they clean with just water!
 You can use them to do all of your household dusting – no dusting spray needed.
 They also contain silver fibers to remove 99.9% of bacteria!

 - 2 Glass Brown Amber Spray Bottles (16 oz. each)